 To configure clients to use the license file, you need to set an environment variable that tells the FotoWare applications where a valid license can be found:

-- Switch to the Advanced tab and click Environment Variables
+- Switch to the Advanced tab and select Environment Variables

-- Under the System Variables section (bottom), click the New button
+- In the System Variables section (bottom), select New.

 Variable name: LM_LICENSE_FILE

 Variable value: <insert path to license file here>

 - Select OK three times to close all the dialogs

 - Start the application, which will now be licensed for this computer.

 The path specified in the Variable value field in point 4 above can for example be C:\licensefile.lic or any accessible shared folder on the network.

 Important: A working connection to the license file is required for subsequent program startups.
 If the license file cannot be reached, the activation wizard will be started and a product key must be filled in before the program will start.